Money Tips & Education

 Do what you can.
 That might mean saving just $5 to $10 each paycheck.
 It’ll add up over time.
 And if you get any bonus money along the way from a tax refund or something else, you can add that to your stash instead of spending it.

-Here are a few other tips and tricks for saving on a small budget:
+Here are a few other tips and tricks for budgeting and saving money:

 Get creative.
 Make it fun.
 Put yourself and your goals center stage.
 Sure, saving money involves making some sacrifices.
 But you stand to gain even more.